OxNinja/blog/c-vm/index.md

 Feel free to visit the project's repo to check if I finished this implementation, but by now I am for sure struggling with this.

-In fact with this virtual stack the VM is now able to `push` & `pop` and al that stuff, here is how I implemented them:
+In fact with this virtual stack the VM is now able to `push` & `pop` and all that stuff, here is how I implemented them:

 ```c
 void my_push(Registers *regs, Stack *stack, int shellcode) {